 Parking Permits - we require your consent to process your information when you apply for a Parking Permit and to establish residency and ownership of the vehicle.
 We require your consent to this processing, but you may withdraw your consent at any time.
 If you do not give your consent or subsequently withdraw it, we will not be able to provide you with a permit.

 Isle of Wight Council Services

 The Isle of Wight Council is required by law to protect the public funds it administers and may share information provided to it with other bodies responsible for auditing or administering public funds.
 We participate in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to the Minister for the Cabinet Office for matching.
-View more information on Counterfraud and Corruption.
+For more information, please click here.

 Retention period or criteria used to determine the retention period